MyDailyCloud/Mac-Status/README.en.md

 ## Permissions & Security

-- App Sandbox is enabled; network access is required for Supabase.
+- **Sandboxing Disabled**: App Sandbox has been disabled to allow direct IOKit access for hardware sensor readings (temperature/fans).
+- **Network Access**: Used only for communication with your own Supabase project.
-- Data is uploaded to your own Supabase project; keep `SUPABASE_ANON_KEY` safe and configure RLS appropriately.
+- **Data Privacy**: All data is uploaded to your own Supabase instance; the developers do not have access to your data.

 ## Roadmap

-- [ ] Real SMC temperature/fan readings
+- [x] Real SMC temperature/fan readings
-- [ ] Historical charts and filters
+- [x] Historical charts (recent 1 minute)
-- [ ] Custom refresh/upload intervals
+- [x] Custom refresh/upload intervals
-- [ ] Alerts/notifications (e.g., high temperature)
+- [x] Alerts/notifications (CPU/Memory)
-- [ ] Launch at login option
+- [x] Launch at login option
+- [x] Smart Power Saving mode
+- [x] Cloud device renaming and cleanup

 ## Contributing